pomerium/pomerium/docs/enterprise/reference/configure.md

 #### Administrators

-A list of users with full access to the Pomerium Enterprise
+A list of users with full access to Pomerium Enterprise

 #### Debug